 She couldn't go up again, not tonight.
 It was too dangerous.
 She was too scared.

 Judith didn't know anything about the sewers of New York, and she certainly didn't realise that some of the manholes only had half ladders that left about a metre before the cement path below.
-She found this out when she lent her weight on the next rung of the ladder only to find it wasn't there.
-Her wrist gave out as her full weight was put on it and Judith felt herself fall, landing heavily and slamming the back of her head into the cement painfully hard.
+She found this out when she went to step down onto the next rung of the ladder, only to find it wasn't there.
+Her wrist gave out as her full weight was put on it and Judith felt herself fall.

 Mikey was making his skating outing as long as possible.
 He wanted Leo to have forgotten about training by the time he got back, but on the flip side of that he wanted to be back for dinner.

-So the plan was to explore one of the relatively unused sewer tunnels and see if there was either anything worth salvaging, or, possibly a cool skate area.
-So far he hadn't turned up anything interesting.
+So the plan was to explore one of the relatively unused sewer tunnels and see if there was either anything worth salvaging, or, possibly an interesting skate challenge.
+So far he hadn't turned up anything worthwhile.
 Sewer water, sewer water, and more sewer water.
 Same old bland tunnel walls and pipes.

 It was getting close to sunset, Mikey could tell by the changing light filtering through the manholes and cracks in the tunnels.
 He would have to head home soon if he wanted to score some one on one pizza time, and since he couldn't find any excitement…

-Mikey sped up, streamlining himself as much as a teenage mutant turtle could and pushing himself along the tunnel with effortlessly powerful movements.
-When the wheels of his skateboard were running so hard against the brick he was sure they were getting close to melting he found himself laughing and starting up an old game he used to play as a kid, imaging himself in some big contest topside with all the best skaters racing a dangerous and adrenaline pumping track.
+Mikey sped up, streamlining himself as much as a mutant turtle could and pushing himself along the tunnel with increasing speed.
+When the wheels of his skateboard were running so hard against the brick he was sure they were getting close to melting he grinned, starting up an old game he used to play as a kid obsessed with topside skateboard competitions.

 "Aaaannnd Mikey rounds the corner, still way ahead of his competition.
 I don't know Steve, you think he would have relaxed a little with so much leeway to play with."
 Mikey sped down the straight, calling out his commentary to the echoing tunnels.

 "And he's done it!
 Ladies and Gentlemen!
-Michelangelo has officially beat the…universe…record…" Mikey's exuberance died off and he slowed, stopping to stare at the crumpled heap that had caught his attention just a couple of metres away.
-He flipped his board up, drawing one nunchuck and edging closer with dubious curiosity.
+Michelangelo has officially beat the…universe…record…" Mikey's exuberance died off and he slowed, stopping to stare at the crumpled heap of dark fabric that was blocking his path.
+He flipped his board up, edging closer curiously.
 Whatever the lump was, it hadn't been there when he had passed by earlier today.

-Mikey narrowed his eyes and took a long hard look at the thing, eyeing it from head to toe.
-It was wrapped in lots of dark material, and had booted legs, with slim arms and…
+Mikey narrowed his eyes and took a long hard look at the thing, surveying its booted legs, slim arms and-

-Now, Mikey wasn't a Donnie.
-He only had minimal medical knowledge, but of the littlle he did know he was sure that human wrists weren't meant to be swollen and purple, and no living thing should be leaking blood all over the ground.
-Which happened to be what the girl was currently doing.
+Now, Mikey wasn't Donnie.
+He only had minimal medical knowledge, and most of what he did know came straight from the pages of Wikipedia.
+But he was very sure that no living thing should be leaking blood all over the ground, and sporting impact bruising from god only knew what kind of weapon.

-Mikey felt panic begin to rise in his chest.
-This girl needed a hospital.
-Fast.
+Mikey felt panic begin to rise in his chest and tried to force it down.

 Mikey pulled out his shell cell and punched Donatello's button, listening to the rings impatiently.
 Finally the line clicked into service as Donnie answered.

 "Mikey, I swear, if this is another prank call I'm going to kill you.
 And don't deny it!
 There are only six people who can call this number and you're the only one who would know that and still try to prank me!"
-Donatello's voice blasted down the line and Mikey scrambled to retaliate.
+Donatello's voice blasted through the phone and Mikey scrambled to retaliate.

 "No!
 No, Donnie this is serious!
-I need your help" There was silence on the other end of the line for a moment before Donnie replied.
+I need your help" There was silence on the other end for a painful moment before Donnie replied.

 "What did you do?"